DoctorLogicProduct/dltest/landing-pages/medical-practice-marketing-get-started-5.md

   headline: 'Stunning Websites Built to Convert '
   text: |2-

-    Your website is a significant asset to your digital strategy and should not be taken lightly.
-With DoctorLogic, you'll receive a website that not only looks great but functions seamlessly.
-Receive a custom and educational medical website that is 100% responsive and built with one goal in mind: grow your practice.
+    Receive a custom and educational website that not only looks great but is 100% responsive, functions seamlessly and is built with one goal in mind: grow your practice.
   class: ''
   btn: []
   wistia-link: []